oskaerik/ocsp-parser/README.md

-# ocsp-parser
+# OCSP Parser
-A client that prints information from an OCSP response.
+A basic client that prints information from an OCSP response using the Bouncy Castle Cryptography Library.